dasuchin/grunt-ssh-deploy/README.md

 #### options.releases_to_keep
 Type: `Number`

+The number of builds (including the current build) to keep in the remote releases directory.
+Must be >= 1.

 #### options.zip_deploy
 Type: `Boolean`
-Default value: `true`
+Default value: `false`

-The number of builds (including the current build) to keep in the remote releases directory.
-Must be >= 1.

 ### Usage Examples